-2. Review of the literature on conflict, climate and migration
+2 Review of literature on conflict, climate and migration

-As mentioned in the introduction, there is no study that empirically assesses the existing causal relationships between climate, conflict and migration simultaneously.
+As previously mentioned, there is no study that empirically assesses the existing causal relationships between climate, conflict and migration simultaneously.
 Empirical studies on the subject tend to be organized along the triplet axes of climate change and migration; climate change and conflict; and conflict and migration.
 With respect to the first strand of literature, there is no empirical consensus on the relationship and the direction of association between climate change and migration - climatic shocks may induce, constrain or have no impact on migration depending on the particular characteristics of the climatic shock and the region of occurrence.
-Cross-national studies based on household surveys and micro-censuses report mixed evidence: whilst an increase in temperature is associated with higher international migration in Uganda, outmigration tends to decrease with a temperature rise in Burkina Faso and Kenya, and no relationship is found between migration and temperature anomalies in Nigeria and Senegal (Gray and Wise, 2016; Nawrotzki and Bakhtsiyarava, 2016).
-Even studies that focus on a particular country usually do not find an identical pattern.
-Rainfall deficits suppress US-bound migration from rural Mexico according to some studies (Hunter et al., 2013; Nawrotzki et al., 2015) but increase migration according to others (Barrios Puente et al., 2016).
-Likewise, macro level studies of bilateral migration between countries also report inconsistent findings with international migration increasing with higher temperature on the one hand (Backhaus et al., 2015; Cai et al., 2016; Cattaneo and Peri, 2016) and no relationship being found in other pieces (Beine and Parsons, 2015).
+Cross-national studies based on household surveys and micro-censuses report mixed evidence: whilst an increase temperature is associated with higher international migration in Uganda, outmigration decreases with temperature rise in Burkina Faso and Kenya, and no relationship is found between migration and temperature anomalies in Nigeria and Senegal (Gray and Wise, 2016; Nawrotzki and Bakhtsiyarava, 2016).
+Even a series of studies that focus on the same country do not find an identical pattern.
+Rainfall deficits suppress US-bound migration from rural Mexico according to some studies (Hunter et al., 2013; Nawrotzki et al., 2015) but increase migration according to another (Barrios Puente et al., 2016).
+Likewise, a set of macro level studies of bilateral migration between countries also report inconsistent findings with international migration increases with higher temperature on the one hand (Backhaus et al., 2015; Cai et al., 2016; Cattaneo and Peri, 2016) and no relationship is found in other pieces (Beine and Parsons, 2015).

 Inconsistency in the existing empirical findings is largely due to heterogeneity in measurement, methods and data used (Beine and Jeusette, 2018).
 Climate variables include both slow onset and fast onset events.
 The former captures long-run climatic factors typically measured as levels, deviations, anomalies or variability of precipitation and temperature.
-Fast onset climatic factors generally capture natural disaster events including temperature and precipitation extremes, floods, storms and droughts.
+Fast onset climatic factors generally capturing natural disaster events including temperature and precipitation extremes, floods, storms and droughts.
 Definitions of what is considered to be deviations from normality and extreme events, for instance, vary across studies.
-Likewise, migration encompasses different types of mobility including internal and international migration, forced and voluntary migration and is sometimes indirectly measured, for instance, the rate of urbanisation is used as a proxy for internal migration (Barrios et al., 2006).
-The choices of climate and migration definitions and measures can thus influence the direction and magnitude with which climate affects migration.
+Likewise, migration encompasses different types of mobility including internal and international migration, forced and voluntary migration and is sometimes indirectly measured e.g. using the rate of urbanisation as a proxy for internal migration (Barrios et al., 2006).
+The choices of climate and migration definitions and measures thus can influence the direction and magnitude to which climate affects migration.

-Furthermore, the lack of consensus reflected by these findings is partly due to the inherent complexity of migration processes.
-Climatic impacts on migration might be indirectly mediated through social, demographic, economic, political and environmental factors (Black et al., 2011; Hugo, 2011).
-The most widely used conceptual framework in the study of environmental migration is that of Black et al. (2011), which states that in addition to exercising a direct influence, environmental change induces changes in other drivers of migration and thus indirectly affects migration decisions.
-Indeed, some macro-level studies provide support of the indirect effect of climatic factors on international migration which run through reduction of crop yields (Cai et al., 2016), changes in GDP per capita (Cattaneo and Peri, 2016; Coniglio and Pesce, 2015) and wage differentials between origin and destination (Beine and Parsons, 2015).
+Furthermore, the lack of consensus of these findings is partly due to the complexity of migration processes; climatic impacts on migration might be indirectly mediated through social, demographic, economic, political and environmental factors (Black et al., 2011; Hugo, 2011).
+The most widely used conceptual framework in the study of environmental migration is that of Black et al. (2011) which explains that in addition to direct influence, environmental change induces changes in other drivers of migration and thus indirectly affects migration decision.
+Indeed, some macro-level studies provide support of the indirect effect of climatic factors on international migration which run through reduction of crop yields (Cai et al., 2016), changes in GDP per capita (Cattaneo and Peri, 2016; Coniglio and Pesce, 2015) and wage differences between origin and destination (Beine and Parsons, 2015).
 Even considering only the indirect channel, the effect of climatic factors on the mediators is not homogenous.
-Cattaneo and Peri (2016), for instance, report increased migration with higher temperature for middle-income countries, whilst migration is suppressed in low-income countries.
+Cattaneo and Peri (2016), for instance, report increased migration for middle-income countries whilst migration is suppressed in low-income countries with higher temperature.